Skip to content

 Additionally, an FTZ gives a savvy organization the ability to control its expenses.
 Say you’re an electronics company that imports finished goods into zone and warehouses for an average inventory of 45 days.
 While it’s in the zone, no duty is collected until the imported goods are removed for the US market, deferring the duty for 45 days, and restricting the duty paid to only the value of what was removed.

-1. Global Classification: Classification is the act of assigning a Harmonized System (HS) number to an imported or exported product for the purposes of applying tariffs.
+1. Global Classification: Classification is the act of assigning a Harmonized System (HS) number to an imported or exported product to apply tariffs.
 Some countries use this for trade statistical information.
-No matter the country, very object crossing a border needs to be declared using a global code known as an HS (or Harmonized System) code.
+No matter the country, every object crossing a border needs to be declared using a global code known as an HS (or Harmonized System) code.
 The HS code structure also includes the duty rates associated with the code and is used to determine the duty to be paid.

 How can you save with Global Classification?